-Category Target Progress Scope 1 - flaring and venting Set in 2014: Reduce flaring emissions at our light-oil assets in southeast Saskatchewan acquired in 2014 by 50% by 2020 Above Target: Achieved 84% reduction in annual emissions (see energy and emissions reduction page).
-Scope 1 - methane Set in 2014: Methane reduction target including in the target above to reduce flaring emissions at our light-oil assets in southeast Saskatchewan acquired in 2014 by 50% by 2020 Achieved: This is the methane reduction apportionate target associated with our program to reduce emissions in our Saskatchewan asset by 50% by 2020.
-This represents 8,379.0 tCO2e in methane (Baseline of 16,757.95).
-Our target is comprised of multiple projects with a wide impact to a variety of emission sources.
-Scope 1 - flaring and venting Set in 2014: Reduce flaring emissions at one of our major facilities in France by 65% by 2015 On Target: Achieved 65% reduction in emissions (avoiding the flaring of 14,500 tCO2e annually) by implementing a gas export system
+Category Target Progress (See Energy and Emmissions Reduction Page for Details) Scope 1 - flaring and venting Set in 2014: Reduce flaring emissions at our light-oil assets in southeast Saskatchewan acquired in 2014 by 50% by 2020 Above Target: 90% reduction in annual emissions as of end 2019 Scope 1 - methane Set in 2014: Methane reduction target included in the target above to reduce flaring emissions at our light-oil assets in southeast Saskatchewan acquired in 2014 by 50% by 2020 Above Target: 110% of the target achieved as of end 2019 Scope 1 - flaring and venting Set in 2014: Reduce flaring emissions at one of our major facilities in France by 65% by 2015 Achieved: 65% reduction in emissions (avoiding the flaring of 14,500 tCO2e annually) by implementing a gas export system

-Scope 2 - renewable energy Set in 2015: Exceed 5% of our total power consumption coming from renewable sources (and replacing traditionally generated electricity) by 2017 Above Target: Reduced Scope 2 emissions in The Netherlands from 41% of our 2015 gross Scope 2 emissions to 2% of our 2016 gross Scope 2 emissions through the purchase of 100% green power beginning on January 1, 2016, from our largest power provider in our Netherlands Business Unit.
+Scope 2 - renewable energy Set in 2015: Exceed 5% of our total power consumption coming from renewable sources (and replacing traditionally generated electricity) by 2017 Above Target: Reduced Scope 2 emissions in The Netherlands from 41% of our 2015 gross Scope 2 emissions to 2% of our 2016 gross Scope 2 emissions through the purchase of 100% green power certificates beginning on January 1, 2016, from our largest power provider in our Netherlands Business Unit.
 This represents an estimated 39,145 tCO2e avoided annually based on 2015 emission intensity levels for purchased energy and annual energy consumption.
-Renewable Heat Energy Target Set in 2015: Generate 31,380MWh of renewable geothermal energy annually in our France Business Unit from our Parentis battery's tomato greenhouse project until at least 2035 Above Target: 2018 production was 70,080 MWh of geothermal energy Renewable Heat Energy Target Set in 2016: Begin generating renewable geothermal energy annually in France from our La Teste ecohousing site in 2017 Achieved: ecohousing geothermal heat technology installed, 450 housing units in place, with another 100 in development Emissions Intensity Set in 2016: Top quartile emissions intensity (lowest emission rate on a per BOE basis) when compared against our peer group annually On Target: Vermilion's emissions reduction initiatives and activities have resulted in top quartile performance in our peer group.
-Scope 1 - flaring and venting Set in 2018: reduce the flaring and venting emissions, including methane, associated with the Spartan assets acquired in 2018 by 50% by 2024 Progressing: Infrastructure changes and performance optimization activities undertaken in 2018 subsequent to the acquisition have resulted in a 10,872 tCO2e reduction in flaring and venting emissions.
-This represents a 5.8% progress towards our 2024 target (10,872 tCO2e / 187,258 tCO2e = 5.8%).
-On an annualized basis, emission reduction activities undertaken to date in relation to the Spartan assets have resulted in a 74,200 tCO2e per year reduction in flaring and venting emissions.
-Scope 1 - methane Set in 2018: Similar to our 2014 acquisition of Elkhorn, this is an apportionate target associated with our program to reduce methane emissions for our 2018 acquisition of Spartan by 50% by 2024.
-Progressing: 10.7% achieved.
-This is the methane reduction target is associated with our emissions reduction target related to the 2018 acquisition of Spartan Energy Corp.
-Similar to our prior Elkhorn emission target, this target is comprised of multiple projects with a wide impact to a variety of emission sources.
-Infrastructure changes and performance optimization undertaken in 2018 subsequent to the acquisition have resulted in a 8,753 tCO2e reduction in methane emissions.
-This represents a 10.7% progress towards our 2024 target (8,753 tCO2e / 81,591 tCO2e = 10.7%).
+We have continued the purchase of green power certificates in 2018 and 2019.
+Renewable Heat Energy Target Set in 2015: Generate 31,380MWh of renewable geothermal energy annually in our France Business Unit from our Parentis battery's tomato greenhouse project until at least 2035 Above Target: 2019 production was 77,088MWh of geothermal energy primarily from the Parentis site, with additional input from the La Teste site Renewable Heat Energy Target Set in 2016: Begin generating renewable geothermal energy annually in France from our La Teste ecohousing site in 2017 Achieved: ecohousing geothermal heat technology installed, 450 housing units in place, with another 100 in development Emissions Intensity Set in 2016: Top quartile emissions intensity (lowest emission rate on a per BOE basis) when compared against our peer group annually On Target: Vermilion's emissions reduction initiatives and activities have resulted in top quartile performance in our peer group with similar production weightings.
+Scope 1 - flaring and venting Set in 2018: reduce the flaring and venting emissions, including methane, associated with the Spartan assets acquired in 2018 by 50% by 2024 Progressing: 27% reduction achieved as of end 2019 Scope 1 - methane Set in 2018: Similar to our 2014 acquisition of Elkhorn, this is a proportional target associated with our program to reduce methane emissions for our 2018 acquisition of Spartan by 50% by 2024.
+Progressing: 31% achieved as of end of 2019.